-Project Update:
+2020 Project Update:

-• East Slope Cascades Mule Deer Project: Funds from the 2018 USFWS SO3362 Research Grant have been used to purchase 100 GPS collars for deployment in Kittitas and Chelan counties in January of 2020.
-Analysis of movement data will begin in summer 2020.
+• East Slope Cascades Mule Deer Project: Funds from the 2018 USFWS SO3362 Research Grant were used to purchase and deploy 100 GPS collars in Kittitas and Chelan counties in January of 2020.
+Analysis of movement data is underway and initial results are expected in late 2021.